Richard Corbett: Sports policy

 In 2006, Corbett served on the Independent European Sport Review, set up by several national governments and UEFA and chaired by the former Portuguese Deputy Prime Minister Jose Luis Arnaut.
 The review was in fact about the governance of football, and Corbett chaired the sub-group on political aspects.
-The review paved the way for a number of changes introduced by UEFA, among them the 'Financial Fair Play' rules.
+The review paved the way for a number of changes introduced by UEFA, among them the UEFA Financial Fair Play Regulations.
 Corbett has maintained an interest in the governance of football ever since, taking up a number of issues with UEFA.

 Grimethorpe Colliery Band

 Corbett is the Honorary President of the Grimethorpe Colliery Band, a brass band based in Grimethorpe, South Yorkshire.
 The band achieved worldwide fame after appearing in the film Brassed Off, as well as becoming (along with Black Dyke Mills Band), the first brass band to perform at the Proms.

 Labour Party positions

 Corbett has held a number of offices in the UK Labour Party.
 As well as being Deputy Leader and, from October 2017 until Brexit, Leader of the European Parliamentary Labour Party (EPLP), he served on the Regional Board for Yorkshire and the party's National Policy Forum, a position to which he was re-elected by fellow Labour MEPs in May 2014.
 He was national chair of the Labour Movement for Europe from 2009 to 2011, and subsequently served as one of its Labour MEP representatives.

 As Leader of the EPLP, Corbett was a member of the National Executive Committee (NEC) of the Labour Party and attended shadow cabinet meetings.